 The first step to hiring employees is to get a Federal Employer Identification Number, often referred to as a Tax ID Number, from the IRS.
 You can get your EIN online by filing Form SS-4, Application for Employer Identification Number (you can also fax or mail the form to the IRS).
 The most efficient way to get your number is to apply online at www.irs.gov and get your number instantly.
 You can call the IRS to get a tax ID number, but that can be a hassle as wait times typically aren’t short.
-If you mail the form, processing takes four weeks.
-If you fax the form, processing takes four days.
+Currently, the IRS is processing applications in about 10 weeks.

 Employee Records & Reporting

 Keeping good records is just a good business practice.
 When you are well organized you are more efficient, and preparing tax returns and keep track of employees will be easier.
 The IRS recommends that you keep employment records for at least 4 years.

 All new employees should fill out Federal Form W-4, Withholding Exemption Certificate when they are hired.
 By having your employees fill out this form, you will know how much income tax you should withhold from their pay.
 Your employee can claim exemption from income tax withholding on the W-4.
 Otherwise, the amount of income tax withheld is based on the employee’s filing status and withholding allowances.
 Keep a copy of the form for your records.
 It will remain in effect until the employee gives you a new one.

 Every year you will need to report wages paid and taxes withheld to the federal government.
 Complete Form W-2, Wage and Tax Statement for each employee paid wages, salary or other compensation.
 You are required to enter your employee’s name and social security number on form W-2.
 You should verify this information when you hire your employees by viewing their social security cards.